cs3285/hpc-terasort/README.md

 An example of the function's usage can be found in the **terasort_main.c**.

 ##Testing Your Code and Measuring Performance
-The **terasort_main.c** file illustrates the usage of the terasort function.
 Performance tests will be a large part of your evaluation.
 You are encouraged share your ideas and results on the Piazza forum.
-Good luck!

 An example how to check the correctness of your code locally would be:
 <pre><code>